History of Nintendo: Leadership changes

-GameCube reception and financial difficulties
+GameCube reception and Game Boy Advance SP

 Despite the GameCube's technological improvements from the Nintendo 64, third parties generally still kept away from the new system.
 Nintendo was late in giving development kits to third-party developers in the lead-up to the system's launch.
 Gavin Lane writes for Nintendo Life that the GameCube was also hurt by Nintendo continuing to target a demographic of younger players, despite having an older audience of people who owned previous Nintendo consoles; Lane writes that Sony, meanwhile, "expertly co-opted anxious teenagers desperate to distance themselves from childish things" with the PS2.
-The cartoon-like aesthetic of the GameCube title The Legend of Zelda: Wind Waker (2002), as well as the handle on the console, added to the perception that the GameCube was meant for children—another reason it was avoided by third-parties.
+The cartoon-like aesthetic of the GameCube title The Legend of Zelda: Wind Waker, as well as the handle on the console, added to the perception that the GameCube was meant for children.

 The GameCube did not feature any major distinguishing features from its competing consoles, except for its acclaimed, console-exclusive games like Super Smash Bros.
-Melee and Super Mario Sunshine (2002).
-Metroid Prime (2002), the first game from Retro Studios, saved the studio from potential collapse after they had worked on multiple unfinished game projects.
+Melee and Super Mario Sunshine.
+Metroid Prime, the first game from Retro Studios, saved the studio from potential collapse after they had worked on multiple unfinished game projects.
 Taking a risk on the studio, Nintendo had then given them the Metroid property to work with.
-Prime was a success, with multiple publications later labeling it one of the greatest games of all time; Retro's future was thus secured, and they began development on Metroid Prime 2: Echoes (2004).
-Third-party developer Capcom, who historically have had a "rather close relationship" with Nintendo, released Resident Evil 4 (2005) as a GameCube exclusive upon launch; it was initially one of the "Capcom Five", five games that were announced by Capcom in December 2002 to be GameCube exclusives.
-Luke Plunkett writes for Kotaku that in January 2003, the announcement was revealed to be "the result of some PR miscommunication, and not an act of corporate benevolence" towards Nintendo, when Capcom stated that the four games besides Resident Evil 4 were planned to be multi-platform.
+Prime was a success, with multiple publications later labeling it one of the greatest games of all time; Retro's future was thus secured.
+Third-party developer Capcom, who historically have had a "rather close relationship" with Nintendo, released Resident Evil 4 as a GameCube exclusive upon its 2005 launch; it was initially one of the "Capcom Five", five games that were announced by Capcom in 2002 to be GameCube exclusives.
+Luke Plunkett writes for Kotaku that in 2003, the announcement was revealed to be "the result of some PR miscommunication, and not an act of corporate benevolence" towards Nintendo, when Capcom stated that the four games besides Resident Evil 4 were planned to be multi-platform.
 Eventually, Resident Evil 4 also released for the PS2.